mtonsmann/Spectrum/README.md

 ## Installation

 <body>Currently I am only aware of how to run on OS X and Linux.
-The steps to do so are as follows: </body>
+The Linux steps should be very similar, but the steps to do so are as follows on OS X: </body>

 ### OS X:
 <body>Using the Homebrew package manager: </body>